ags1709/radar-simulator/README.md

 ## TO-DO
+Complex gaussian noise
+Better visualize the complex transmit signal?
-Simulate moving targets and calculate velocity using the doppler effect Improved visualizations +/ dashboard? visualize the received signal as more and more pulses are added together Optimize some parts using c/c++
+Improved visualizations +/ dashboard? visualize the received signal as more and more pulses are added together Optimize some parts using c/c++?
 Do 2d/3d simulation instead of 1d?
 Transmit in different directions?
 Sweep 360 degrees?
 Radar cross section?
-Complex gaussian noise?
-Better visualize the complex transmit signal?

 ## Project notes: